bschaeffer/getopti/README.md

 ## Results

-After setting up the above command, running `$opts->parse()` would default to returning an array similar to this:
+After setting up the above command, running `$opts->parse()` would default to returning the following results:

     $results = array(
       0 => array(